marscky/evz/README.md

 -----------
 A menubar application that automatically runs evaluation for you.
 Say goodbye to reminder emails.

-Downloads
+Download and install
 ---------

 Get the latest releases [here](https://github.com/marscky/evz/releases/latest).

-Only OS X builds are available at the moment.
+Note that you should install EVZ on **ONLY ONE** machine at a time.

+**OS X**

+1. Unzip the downloaded file and drag `EVZ.app` to `Applications` folder.
+2. In order to allow EVZ to be opened, `Ctrl` + `Click` or `Right click` on the app and choose `Open` from the menu.
+3. A tick icon should appear in the menubar (see pic above).

+**Windows**

+1. Unzip the downloaded file and drag `EVZ` folder to `C:\Program files`  folder.
+2. Open `EVZ.exe` inside the folder.
+3. A tick icon should appear in the notifications area of the taskbar.

 Setting up
 ----------

-Before proceeding, please note that you **SHOULD NOT** install EVZ on more than one machine at a time.
+1. Before beginning, again ensure that you do not have EVZ installed on other machines.

-1. Login with your HKU Portal account.
+2. Login with your HKU Portal account.
-2. Evaluation will be run automatically for you at 21:00 every day.
+3. Evaluation will be run automatically for you at 21:00 every day.
-3. It will also start when you turn on your machine.
+4. It will also start automatically when you turn on your machine.

 ## FAQ